From Homeless to Homeowner – How I Did It.

-Ultimately, I went to college, got a degree in accounting, learned how to become a financial planner and have been working in the investment world ever since.
+Ultimately, I went to college, got a degree in accounting, started my career in financial planning and have been working in the investment world ever since.
 I now have a dream family, wonderful business and beautiful home.
 I’m not rich…but I feel complete and financially secure.
 That’s wealth if you ask me.

 I consider myself exceptionally blessed for a variety of reasons.
 I’d like to explain the core forces that helped me survive and thrive.